What to do if you think that you have found a meteorite

 5. I urge you to saw your rock in two or cut off an “end.”
 Use a tile saw or bring it to a rock shop where they are likely to have a lapidary saw.
 Most (89%) stony meteorites are ordinary chondrites.
 Metal grains are easily visible on the sawn face of an ordinary chondrite.

 6. If you contact me, use email.
 Include a few good digital photos of the whole rock (not closeups) as attachments to your e-mail.
 If the photos are not in focus, poorly exposed, or too far from the camera they are of no use to me.
 Include some object like a hand, coin, or ruler in the photographs for scale.
 Tell me why you think it is a meteorite.
+Tell me if is stony or metal; often I cannot tell from a photo whether an object is stony or metal.
 If you send me a particularly good photo, I might use it on one of my identification pages without mentioning your name.
 So, if you do not want to see your photo there, then do not contact me.
 I am a retired educator.
 This site is intended for education.

 7. Get your rock tested (I do not test rocks) but contact me first and send photos before you spend money on testing.